OthmaneAbder2303/SmartRoute/README.md

 </p>

-Welcome to **SmartRoute** !
-A smarter way to plan your transportation routes and optimize travel efficiency using advanced AI algorithms.
-This project uses modern technologies such as Angular, Spring Boot, Firebase, and machine learning techniques like Genetic Algorithms and Reinforcement Learning to create optimal routes for users.
+Welcome to **SmartRoute** — your smarter way to plan transportation routes and optimize travel efficiency using cutting-edge AI algorithms.
+This project combines advanced machine learning techniques with a modern full-stack architecture to deliver real-time, optimized routes for users.

 ## Features